Redefining Realness: Reception

 Mock has said that she wrote Redefining Realness for transgender girls of color, particularly, her own childhood self.
 However, many cisgender women of color have connected to themes and moments in the memoir.

 Redefining Realness is praised for being one of a small number of literary texts written by transgender people of color, especially ones that feature themes of reading.
 Redefining Realness has also been praised for its complexity in representation of transgender people of color and for combining Western and African structures of autobiography.

 A 2014 review of the book claims that while Mock's memoir is personal, it reaches across the queer, transgender, and female communities to relate to many people.

 In the paper "Redefining Realness?: On Janet Mock, Laverne Cox, TS Madison, and the Representation of Transgender Women of Color in Media", scholar Julian Kevon Glover complicates the popular reception of Redefining Realness.
 Glover states that Mock's memoir has gained such high esteem because Mock's transition journey reflects traditional heteronormative norms, beauty standards, and respectability politics.
 Glover states that many transgender women who do not uphold heteronormative ideals rarely get as much media prestige.
 While the popularity of Redefining Realness is significant for representation of transgender women, Glover states, many transgender activists are denied media presence because their bodies or actions are not in line with respectability politics.

 Mock published a second memoir, Surpassing Certainty: What My Twenties Taught Me, which covers her twenties, a period not much discussed in Redefining Realness.

+Raquel Willis, author of The Risk it Takes to Bloom: On Life and Liberation, cited Redefining Realness and Surpassing Certainty as some of her influences and named Mock as an "amazing trans icon".
+Writer Kuchenga Shenjé said Redefining Realness was the first book whose narrative closely spoke to her own experience, elaborating: "here was a woman whose life experiences echoed mine with such accuracy that ever since I have seen us as Cinderella-Sisters-In-Arms: Black trans girls society failed to crush".